 Others of us engage in movement practices - yoga/running/walking outside/dance... to help us get in touch/feel the inner body.

 And still others rely on meditation, massage, or other forms of energy healing to assist in bring us into deeper awareness.

 And the "way" may change over time as you change.
 Nothing is permanent in this world of form.
 Ha!

-As I say during our weekly meditation classes, the only "wrong" way to meditate is simply to not do it all.
+As I say-- the only "wrong" way to meditate is simply to not do it all.